EntangledLabs/Multiplayer-RPG-Engine-Server/README.md

-# Multiplayer-RPG-Engine-Client
+# Multiplayer-RPG-Engine-Server
-A client for Entangled's multiplayer text-based RPG engine.
+The server for Entangled's multiplayer text-based RPG engine.